By on 2022-05-13 -

-This is a family car that's not just reliable but practical.
-The rear five seats fold individually to make a myriad of people and luggage combinations.
+The Verso is a family car that's not just reliable but practical, with five rear seats that fold individually to make a myriad of passenger and luggage combinations.

-That quality reaches all the way to the car's high level of safety and in the Euro NCAP crash test it reached the top of the list.
+The quality reaches all the way to the car's high level of safety, and in the Euro NCAP crash test, it came right at the top of the list!

-The suspension majors on comfort - which is just as it should be in such a vehicle.
-The ride is excellent over all surfaces, helping to make it a very good long distance cruiser.
+The suspension gives a hugely comfortable ride, which is just as it should be in such a vehicle.
+It soaks up the worst of surfaces helping to make it a very good long distance cruiser.